basnijholt/nijho.lt/content/post/zfs-tenant/index.md

 ```

 That creates the user, pins the key to the gate, applies the dataset, properties, and delegation on every boot, and runs the zone service.
+The network does its part as well: on our tailnet, only his router may reach port 22 on my NAS, and `from=` in `authorized_keys` only accepts his key from that address.
 Once my friend is on NixOS, he can push with nixpkgs' own module:

 ```nix